opensensorhub/osh-node-dev-template/README.md

 - **container-friendly-name**: a friendly name for the docker container
 - **mount-path**: the absolute path to the directory to be mounted as a volume
 - **osh-node-path**: the absolute path to the directory where OpenSensorHub lives within the container
-- **target-dir**: the name of the directory the source should be mounted within the target
+- **target-dir**: the name of the directory where the source should be mounted within the target

-It is recommended to start the image using the following command if you want to mount a host filesystem path directory where data is typically stored in osh making this data accessible outside the docker instance and persisting across executions of the instance.
+It is recommended to start the image using the following command if you want to mount a host filesystem path directory where data is typically stored in OSH, making this data accessible outside the docker instance and persisting across executions of the instance.
 The config.json can be stored in this path to persist configuration.
-The launch script needs to be updated, if doing this so that config.json and db are correctly referenced.
+The launch script needs to be updated, if doing this, so that config.json and db are correctly referenced.

          docker run -d -p 443:443 -p80:80 \